tarsa/TarsaMatchFinder/doc/BACKLOG.md

 - implement better error checking and reporting

 ### Other
+- show info from file headers (on error and on demand)
-- rename TarsaMatchFinder to TarsaRadixMatchFinder as a suffix tree match finder is possible (but very hard to get right, I think)
+- rename TarsaMatchFinder to TarsaRadixSortMatchFinder as a suffix tree match finder is possible (but very hard to get right, I think)